deeptestai/genai_tigs/docs/User-Guide/extending-giftbench.md

     python3 train_mnist.py    (for mnist, similar for other datasets)
 ---
 ## Generative AI pretrained checkpoints & Script File :
+GIFTbench does not rely on dataset-agnostic generators.
+Instead, each supported dataset uses generative models trained or fine-tuned on that dataset’s distribution.
  ### 1. VAE:

  We have trained the Variational Autoencoder (VAE) on all four datasets: MNIST, SVHN, CIFAR-10, and ImageNet.
 You can download the pretrained weights for all four models from the following link.